linguistsherry/linguistsherry.github.io/_teaching/2018-intro-to-ling.md

 location: "Cambridge, MA"
 ---

 This is a description of a teaching experience.
-You can use markdown like any other post.

 Heading 1
 ======